 *I hate you because you love yourself.
 People that had a life and did things with others gave me huge jealousy.
 I had a heart somewhere deep inside, but it was covered with layers of guilt, shame, and deep despair.
 I wanted you to shut up and become non-existent in my presence so I could die in silence.
 We co-existed merely so I could fuel my addiction.

 Almost every bad experience I had in my life probably was influenced by alcohol.
 I remember being about 4 years old and being with my parents on a wharf on the water in Long Beach, California.
 A man walked by and he was talking strange and pointing to his forearm.
 It truly shocked me and I asked my dad what was wrong with that man.
-My dad said, “He’s just drunk.” how drunk I got, tips to stop drinking how drunk I got I can’t believe I became the same man I was so deathly scared of as a boy.
+My dad said, “He is just drunk.” how drunk I got, tips to stop drinking how drunk I got I can’t believe I became the same man I was so deathly scared of as a boy.
 I walked around my little town as a drunk, just like that man.
 In fact, I was worse.
-There’s an underlying evil in alcohol also.
+There is an underlying evil in alcohol also.
 I have seen plenty of people who seemed possessed on TV and in my own life who were drunk.
 I spoke to the police one time after I fell and hit my head on the cement sidewalk.

 They asked if I was on other drugs because I was speaking so strangely, not slurring like a drunk, but coherently insane.
 I was only drunk.
 I was only drunk when I remember talking to a cat for an hour at my friend’s security job at a mill.
 There were tons of stray cats around and one happened to hang out with my friend.
 I guess that's what happens when you don't have a job (before my MLM company career) So, drinking just doesn’t get you drunk.
-If you have a preposition of being spiritually sensitive, you could attract demon spirits and alcohol allows them to enter you.
-No joking here when it comes to drinking booze like a Russian network marketer

 Why am I telling you all this?
 For one, it allows me to be completely vulnerable and honest with you, which makes me feel alive and connected with you.
 Two, I hope I can help at least one person who reads this to stop drinking.
 We live in a world that is becoming divided.
 We have the side of people who are heading towards some kind of evolution, whether that be through meditation, mindfulness, and living peacefully and seeking higher consciousness.
 This is true even if you are an MLM business owner in Argentina or the United States.